TUN sits down with Dawn Mueller, an educational consultant with Tutor Doctor, to discuss practical tips that could help you earn a perfect ACT score.

 It’s more realistic to prepare for the test as best as you possibly can.
 If you get a 35, as I said, you’ve done incredibly well.
 It’s really not about brilliance.
 It’s about determination and preparation.
 So, if you’re motivated to prepare well, you can do really well on it.

-TUN: To effectively prepare for the ACT, students need good study materials and practice problems to work from.
-Where can students find the best practice materials?
+To effectively prepare for the ACT, students need good study materials and practice problems to work from.
+Where can students find the best practice materials for the ACT?
 Are there free resources available online?

 Magoosh is one of my favorite ones.
 They have online test-taking platforms, but they also provide free tests.
 You don’t even have to sign up with them for anything.
 They will provide a number of free practice tests.
 Princeton Review as well.